 What do you do at Inhealthcare?

-How did your background in family business prepare you for this role?
+How has your background in GP software systems prepared you for this role?

 What do you like most about digital health and remote patient monitoring?

 There is lots to like about digital health and remote patient monitoring, for both clinicians and patients.
 I’m so pleased the NHS is starting to invest more in this area.
 From a clinician view the benefits of remote patient monitoring and digital health gives them ease of access to patient data and the ability to deliver higher-quality care to more patients, regardless where the clinician or the patient is located.
 Remote monitoring for the patient also has to be seen as a huge leap forward especially for those with long-term conditions, who can continue to be monitored in the comfort and safety of their own homes, while knowing there is a clinician on hand if required.
 And giving patients access to digitised care also puts them more in control of their health and outcomes.
 At the end of the day this is all about providing the best possible care for us as citizens and I really believe that digital health and remote monitoring is the way forward to provide the best outcomes for patients and to sustain our NHS.

 How do you like to spend your time outside of work?

 For me, it’s all about relaxing with my family and catching up with friends.
 I am a football fanatic and follow Leeds United as well as my youngest sons’ amateur side, Farsley Celtic.
 I also like do a lot of fund raising for the football team.
 However, my absolute passion is holidays and travel, and as soon as one trip is over the next one is being planned… or booked.

 What is your most treasured experience of the NHS?

 My most treasured experience was when I worked on an interoperability project with 17 CCGs across the North West, to allow them to share patients primary care data across the entire footprint.
 This service was also delivered in less than 10 working days during the COVID-19 pandemic.